The backbone of any successful business is great customer service.

 Winning customers is one thing, but fostering loyalty is just as important.
 In fact, good customer service can actually increase sales.

-Just as negative reviews can spread online, positive feedback can too.
+Just as negative reviews can spread online, positive customer feedback can too.
 The happier people are with your company, the more loyal they become to you.
 This improves the chances of them telling their friends about how awesome you are.

 Create a customer service plan and strategy